TheOtherRolesAU/TheOtherRoles/README.md

 ## Guesser
 ### **Team: Crewmates or Impostors**
 The Guesser can be a Crewmate or an Impostor (depending on the settings).\
 The Guesser can shoot a player during the meeting, by guessing its role.
-If the guess is wrong, the Guesser dies instead.
+If the guess is wrong, the Guesser dies instead.\
-Only one person can be shot per meeting and you can set a maximum number of shots.
+Only one person can be shot per meeting and you can set a maximum number of shots.\
+The guesses Impostor and Crewmate are only right, if the player is part of the corresponding team and has no special role.\
+You can only shoot during the voting time.

 \
 **NOTE:**
+- The vote of a shot player, won't be counted
 - You can't guess the role **Nice Mini** for obvious reasons
 - You can't guess the role **Lover**, you'll have to guess the primary role of one of the Lovers, to kill both of them
 - Jester wins won't be triggered, if the Guesser shoots the Jester before the Jester gets voted out